What Are New York City Tenant Rights?

 In New York City, cold weather heating requirements state that heat is required between October 1st through May 31st.

-• When the temperature outside is below 55 degrees Fahrenheit between the hours of 6 am and 10 pm, building owners must heat apartments to a minimum of 68 degrees Fahrenheit.
-The ower can only face violations if they fail to provide heat when the outside temperature is below 55 degrees.
+- When the temperature outside is below 55 degrees Fahrenheit between 6 am and 10 pm, building owners must heat apartments to a minimum of 68 degrees Fahrenheit.
+The owner can only face violations if they fail to provide heat when the outside temperature is below 55 degrees.

-• Between the hours of 10 pm and 6 am, despite the outside temperature, landlord/building owners must ensure apartments are heated to a minimum of 62 degrees.
+- Between 10 pm and 6 am, despite the outside temperature, landlord/building owners must ensure apartments are heated to a minimum of 62 degrees.

-• Tenants must have access to hot water 365 days a year, 24 hours a day, at a constant temperature of 120 degrees Fahrenheit.
+- Tenants must have access to hot water 365 days a year, 24 hours a day, at 120 degrees Fahrenheit.

 Pests

-The last thing you want are uninvited guests in your home, and you shouldn’t have to.
+The last thing you want is uninvited guests in your home, and you shouldn’t have to.

-Landlords’ are obligated to ensure the health safety and cleanliness of apartments through pest control.
+Landlords are obligated to ensure apartments' health, safety, and cleanliness through pest control.

-In the event that your apartment has rodents such as, cockroaches, mice or other pests, your landlord is responsible for resolving these situations quickly through extermination.
+If your apartment has rodents such as cockroaches, mice, or other pests, your landlord is responsible for resolving these situations quickly through extermination.

-Bed bugs are also considered pests and should be exterminated by the landlord though cleaning and high-heat washing your items and apartment is your responsibility as a renter.
+Bed bugs are also considered pests and should be exterminated by the landlord, though cleaning and high-heat washing your items and apartment are your responsibilities as a renter.

-Additionally, landlords are required to inform potential tenants of any bed bug infestations within the last year.
+Also, landlords must inform potential tenants of any bed bug infestations within the last year.

 Carbon Monoxide and Smoke Detectors